How to handle dangerous goods

 • Packaging in UN-approved packaging (both outer and inner packaging) suitable for the product.

-• Rules regarding free, restricted and exempted goods (read on for further definition).
+• Rules regarding free, restricted and excepted goods (read on for further definition).

 • Labelling with correct hazard and handling labels.
 In addition, the UN number must always be labelled.
 Sea freight must also be labelled with the substance name and air freight with the full name and address of both sender and recipient.